 Rasho v.
 Walker is a class-action lawsuit, filed in 2007, that challenges the constitutional adequacy of the mental health services provided statewide to offenders with a particular emphasis on those who are seriously mentally ill.
 The Department of Corrections ("DOC") currently has 11,374 offenders on the mental health caseload and 4,481 of those offenders are seriously mentally ill.
 In March 2012, Dr. Fred Cohen generated a report which identified various deficiencies in DOC's mental health services.
 Cohen surmised that DOC was deliberately indifferent to the needs of the seriously mentally ill population.
-As a result of that report, DOC began engaging in settlement negotiations with the Plaintiffs, and ultimately agreed to be bound by an agreed order in anticipation of entering into a consent decree, requiring the DOC to change many DOC practices including, but not limited to, filling mental health staffing vacancies, procuring inpatient care for the most seriously mentally ill offenders, and coming up with a comprehensive plan to improve the DOC mental health care system.
-The Agreed Order is essentially moot, as DOC ended consent decree negotiations.
-However, as part of the comprehensive plan previously agreed to by the then court-appointed monitor and Plaintiffs, DOC established four levels of care: inpatient, residential, outpatient and crisis, and began making plans to provide care at each level, which included capital projects.
-Offenders in need of inpatient level of care need to be housed in a forensic hospital-like setting, the location is yet to be determined but discussions have centered on DHS' Elgin Mental Health Center.
-Offenders in need of residential treatment will be housed in residential treatment units ("RTUs") - to be located at Dixon, Logan, IYC Joliet and Pontiac.
+As a result of that report, DOC began engaging in settlement negotiations with the Plaintiffs to change many DOC practices including, but not limited to, filling mental health staffing vacancies, procuring inpatient care for the most seriously mentally ill offenders, and coming up with a comprehensive plan to improve the DOC mental health care system.
+As part of the comprehensive plan previously agreed to by the then court-appointed monitor and Plaintiffs, DOC established four levels of care: inpatient, residential, outpatient and crisis, and began making plans to provide care at each level, which included capital projects.
+Offenders in need of inpatient level of care need to be housed in a forensic hospital-like setting.
+A temporary facility is now open and operational at Elgin Mental Health Center and a new permanent facility is under construction at Joliet.
+Offenders in need of residential treatment are now being housed in residential treatment units ("RTUs") located at Dixon, Logan, IYC Joliet and Pontiac.
 In addition to serving the residential treatment population, IYC Joliet will also serve the sub-acute and behavioral management populations.
-Establishment of these levels of care and housing units has required extensive hiring and construction planning which has already started at each of the four residential treatment facilities.
+Establishment of these levels of care and housing units has required extensive hiring and construction which is nearly complete at each of the four residential treatment facilities.

 On May 13, 2016, the judge approved the parties' settlement agreement.
-Under the settlement agreement (not a consent decree), the parties agreed that the Court would retain jurisdiction for a three-year period after a budget is approved to allow DOC time to (1) fully develop the four levels of care, (2) complete necessary capital projects, (3) hire and train requisite staff and, ultimately, (4) revamp DOC's entire mental health system and allow plaintiffs to reopen litigation in the event of non-compliance with the terms of the agreement.
+Under the settlement agreement, the parties agreed that the Court would retain jurisdiction for a three-year period after a budget is approved to allow DOC time to (1) fully develop the four levels of care, (2) complete necessary capital projects, (3) hire and train requisite staff and, ultimately, (4) revamp DOC's entire mental health system and allow plaintiffs to reopen litigation in the event of non-compliance with the terms of the agreement.
 The State continues to work on implementation of the Rasho settlement.
-In October 2017, plaintiffs filed a motion to enforce the settlement agreement, and DOC filed its response on November 7, 2017.
-The court held hearings on the motion to enforce in January and February 2018, and entered an order dated May 25, 2018, finding DOC out of compliance with the settlement agreement, citing inadequate staffing as a chief concern, and imposing obligations on DOC pursuant to a preliminary injunction to take certain actions during the 90 days following the date of the order.
+In October 2017, plaintiffs filed a motion to enforce the settlement agreement.
+The court held hearings and entered an order dated May 25, 2018, finding DOC out of compliance with the settlement agreement, citing inadequate staffing as a chief concern, and imposing obligations on DOC pursuant to a preliminary injunction to take certain actions during the 90 days following the date of the order.
+Actions taken during the 90 days did not satisfy the court, and a permanent injunction was entered in November 2018.
+DOC continues efforts to come into compliance with the settlement agreement as it appeals the permanent injunction.